-Yoga practice with your children can help them sleep.
+Yoga for kids has many benefits to their growth and development.
+A regular yoga practice with your children can help them calm down before going to sleep.

 It’s a common source of stress for parents as the school year begins: You want your children to get a good night’s sleep, but settling down at the close of a busy day can be a struggle for many kids.
 If your child has trouble winding down, try making a short evening yoga practice part of your bedtime routine.